TheFifthRider/simply-roleplaying-webapp/docs/basics/tests.md

 ## Determining the Outcome

 Once the attribute, backgrounds, and skills are all chosen, the dice are rolled and the gamemaster compares the total result to the difficulty of the test and describes what happens.
-If a character's roll meets or exceeds the difficulty of the test, they do what they set out to do. have minimized any associated risk.
-If a character's roll does not meet the difficulty of the test, things get complicated.
-That doesn't necessarily mean that they don't accomplish their goal, but there will be certainly be dramatic consequences.
+If a character's roll meets or exceeds the difficulty of the test, they have **succeeded** and are able to do what they set out to do.
+If a character's roll does not meet the difficulty of the test, they have **failed** and things are about to get bad for them.

-If a character rolls particularly well or particularly poorly compared to the difficulty of the test, the outcome should be that much more significant.
-When a character rolls more than 10 below the difficulty of a test they suffer a **critical failure** and the risk realized becomes dramatically greater.
-Conversely, when a character rolls more than 10 above the difficulty of a test they have performed a **critical success** and not only do they complete whatever goal they set out to do but they also gain some kind of significant added benefit-- perhaps their success avoids all risk, or their success is to a degree that none thought possible.
+While success does mean that the character has accomplished what they wanted to, how well they have succeeded determines how much any risks involved affect them.

+If a character rolls 20 or more over the difficulty of a test, they have **critically succeeded**; they either avoid the risks involved entirely or succeed to an incredible degree.

+If a character rolls 10 or more over the difficulty of a test, they have **fully succeeded**; they did what they set out to do and minimize any associated risks.

+If a character only meets or exceeds the difficulty of a test, they have **partially succeeded**; they did what they set out to do but they're going to take the brunt of the risks involved.

+If a character does not meet the difficulty of the test, they have **failed**-- they don't do what they set out to do and they are either going to suffer the worst possible case of the risks involved or introduce a new risk.

 <br/>

 ### Determining the Outcome of a Competition

-In all competitions, the risk each character faces in a competition is related to placing poorly compared to other competitors and the goal for each character in a competition is related to placing well.
-As a result, outcomes in competitions are better represented by ranking the competing characters from best to worst. which the gamemaster can then use to describe the result of the competition based on the relative placement of the competitors.
+Determining the outcome of a competition in which there are two participants is done the same way as determining the outcome in a test with a static difficulty.
+When more than one character is involved, characters are instead often **ranked from highest to lowest**, based on their roll.
+The gamemaster can then use these positions to describe the result of the competition based on the relative placement of the competitors.

-In the case of a runaway winner or a thoroughly outclassed loser, the result of the competition is similarly dramatic to a standard test.
-A character who beats all other competing characters by 10 or more are considered to have dramatically blown away the competition by performing a **critical success**, gaining the benefits of a critical success as outlined above.
-A character who is beaten by 10 or more is considered to have been completely outclassed by the competition and suffers a **critical failure**, suffering the penalties of a critical failure as outlined above.

 <br/>